OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

     cd /oba/gtfs
     java -jar -Xss4m -Xmx1g \
-      /oba/onebusaway-transit-data-federation-builder-2.4.18-cs-withAllDependencies.jar \
+      /oba/onebusaway-transit-data-federation-builder-CURRENTVERS-withAllDependencies.jar \
       /oba/gtfs/gtfs.zip \
       /oba/gtfs

-In the above command, replace **gtfs.zip** with the name of the GTFS data file that was downloaded earlier.
+In the above command, note **CURRENTVERS**.
+Replace these with the current version, found at the top of the [Downloads](/downloads) page.
+Replace **gtfs.zip** with the name of the GTFS data file that was downloaded earlier.
 The extension of the file should end with **.zip**.
 This process will take a while to run.
 When it is complete you should see “Shutting down EHCache CacheManager” with no major errors before it.

 When executing this particular script, you must run it from within the /oba/gtfs directory because it puts the built files in the current active directory of the command line.
 To avoid this problem, be certain to execute all of the commands in this step.